 ID 342, 438, 440

-Before enrolling in ID 442, Interior Design Internship, a student must have completed all course prerequisites, earned a grade of C or better in all courses in the major area of study, and have a 2.5 GPA in the major area of study and the last 60 hours of courses attempted.
+Before enrolling in ID 442, Interior Design Internship, a student must have completed ID 340 and ID 439 with a grade of C or better, and have a 2.5 GPA in the major area of study.
 Approval must be obtained through an application form available from the student’s academic adviser.
-Early internships are possible during the summer following the completion of ID 439 and ID 340; however, students must meet minimum specified requirements.

 In addition to all university and major course requirements, the following requirements must be met for the degree in interior design: